 If you’ve been struggling to conceive for one year (if you are a female under 35 years of age) or six months (if you’re 35 or over), it’s time for an infertility evaluation.
-By ordering comprehensive testing, Erika Munch MD can determine the cause of your fertility issues.
+By ordering comprehensive testing, our fertility doctors can determine the cause of your fertility issues.
 In order to conceive, a couple needs a healthy uterus, ovaries that contain plenty of eggs, open fallopian tubes and normal sperm.
 As a result, your diagnostic testing with our San Antonio infertility doctor will focus on evaluating these factors.

 Taking a medical history is the first step on your journey

-When you visit Dr. Munch, she will first want to know about your medical history.
+When you visit Teas Fertility Center, we will first want to know about your medical history.
 Our San Antonio infertility doctor will ask about your health, menstrual cycle, lifestyle, and past pregnancies and fertility treatments.
 After gathering this history, she will typically perform a physical examination.
-The information Dr. Munch gathers from your history and physical will help her determine what other evaluation you will need.
+The information we gather from your history and physical will help her determine what other evaluation you will need.

 The infertility evaluation for women may involve bloodwork and other testing

-Many diagnostic tests are available to help Dr. Munch learn more about your fertility struggles.
+Many diagnostic tests are available to help us learn more about your fertility struggles.
 Although you may not need all of them, it is helpful to understand what each test entails.

 - A transvaginal ultrasound exam typically occurs at your first visit.
-During this simple test, Dr. Munch uses a vaginal probe to view your uterus and ovaries.
-She will look for a variety of issues, including uterine fibroids, endometrial polyps, endometriosis and ovarian cysts.
+Our doctors uses a vaginal probe to view your uterus and ovaries during this simple test.
+We will look for a variety of issues, including uterine fibroids, endometrial polyps, endometriosis and ovarian cysts.
 The ultrasound examination can occur any time during your menstrual cycle.

 - Ovarian reserve testing can provide valuable information about the number of eggs remaining in your ovaries.
 Although it’s not possible to get a precise count, drawing blood on the third day of the menstrual cycle can provide a good estimate.
 The two tests most commonly used for determining ovarian reserve are follicle-stimulating hormone (FSH) and anti-Mullerian hormone (AMH).

 - Other types of bloodwork may be necessary as part of the infertility evaluation if you do not ovulate regularly.
 These include tests for prolactin and thyroid-stimulating hormone (TSH).
-If we suspect you have polycystic ovary syndrome (PCOS), Dr. Munch may also recommend a 2-hour glucose tolerance test (GTT).
+If we suspect you have polycystic ovary syndrome (PCOS), our fertility doctors may also recommend a 2-hour glucose tolerance test (GTT).